Take one for the team. Let's all get tested regularly to stop the spread and make that July 19th plan a reality.

 The government has announced a roadmap out of lockdown as the number of cases of Coronavirus across the country is dropping.

-However, despite the optimism of the government’s plans, it is important to remember that our Covid-19 rates here in Doncaster remain high, with many new cases coming from occupational transmission between working age people in businesses still able to trade.
+However, despite the optimism of the government’s plans, it is important to keep Covid-19 rates low here in Doncaster.
+Many new cases come from occupational transmission between working age people in businesses still able to trade.

 We all want to get back to some sort of normality and the business community can really help speed up this process by initiating the following measures and procedures.
 Without the support of Doncaster’s business community, a return to normal could be a long way off yet.

 Many people infected with Covid-19 suffer no symptoms but still risk passing it on to their colleagues, family, friends and others.

 As well as the obvious health risks, if the virus is allowed to spread quickly through a workplace it can seriously disrupt the vital services we all depend on.

 Many people in Doncaster are in jobs that can’t be done from home, increasing the risk of coronavirus spread.